 - Individual county guidelines governing parenting time and its allocation can be accessed through Friend of the Court.

 The law provides important guidelines for the payment of spousal support (also known as alimony) but there is no black and white formula.
 Many factors play a role.
 Discuss your specific situation with Gerkin & Decker to understand how the court may view your claim.
 Our goal is to ensure you receive everything you are entitled to.

-- There are 11 key factors — ranging from duration of the marriage to the ability of the parties to pay — that determines who receives spousal support and to what extent.
+- There are 11 key factors — ranging from the duration of the marriage to the ability of the parties to pay — that determine who receives spousal support and to what extent.

-- Spousal support claims may be amended long after the final divorce decree is handed down, depending on changes in circumstance such as needs of the parties, earning ability and other criteria.
+- Spousal support claims may be amended long after the final divorce decree is handed down, depending on changes in circumstances such as the needs of the parties, earning ability, and other criteria.

 - Spousal support is decided on a case-by-case basis and may be impacted by the overall asset and debt division that occurs in the divorce.